E Company, 506th Infantry Regiment: Postwar

 E Company and the rest of the 506th PIR were disbanded in November 1945.
 It was reactivated in 1954 as a training unit.
+In 1957, with the abolition of regiments under the Pentomic system, the lineage of Easy Company was deactivated.

-Under the Combat Arms Regimental System and U.S. Army Regimental System, Easy Company's lineage and history is carried on as Alpha "Easy" Company, 2-506 Infantry, in Third Brigade Combat Team, "Rakkasan" in the 101st Airborne Division.
+Under the Combat Arms Regimental System and U.S. Army Regimental System, Easy Company's lineage and history is distinct from the modern day, as Alpha Company, 2-506 Infantry, of 3rd Brigade Combat Team, "Rakkasan" in the 101st Airborne Division, and by extension, the rest of 2-506 Infantry Regiment, actually carries on the lineage of the World War II-era Baker Company, 506th Parachute Infantry Regiment, and not Easy Company, 506th Parachute Infantry Regiment.
+For the lineage of Easy Company to be revived, 5th Battalion, 506th Infantry Regiment, or a separate Company E, 506th Infantry Regiment, would have to be activated.

 Notable personnel

 140 men formed the original E Company in Camp Toccoa, Georgia.
 A total of 366 men are listed as having belonged to the company by the war's end, due to transfers and replacements.
 49 men of E Company were killed in action.

 Note: The commanders are listed by chronological order of their command; the other lists are sorted by rank, then alphabetically by last name.